I Love India Free Horoscope 2008

 Steps

-• Make a cut in the skin between leg and body.
+• Now, make a cut in the skin of the chicken, between its leg and body.

-• Now, hold the chicken with the body in one hand and the leg and thigh in the other.
+• Hold the chicken with the body in one hand and the leg and thigh in the other.

-• Pull the leg toward you so the thigh bone pops completely out of its socket.
+• Pull the leg toward you in such a way that the thigh bone pops completely out of its socket.

-• Holding the chicken by the leg, cut through the flesh between the thigh bone and the body socket, separating the drumstick and thigh.
+• Holding the chicken by the leg, cut through the flesh between the thigh bone and the body socket, separating the drumstick and thigh in the process.

-• After removing the legs, lay the chicken on its back such that the breasts are facing you.
+• After removing the legs, lay the chicken on its back, in such a way that the breasts are facing you.

-• Make a long incision on both sides of the breastbone.
+• Locate the breastbone, which separates the two breasts, right at the very top.
+Make a long incision on both sides of the breastbone.

-• Beneath the breastbone, on both sides, is the rib cage and wishbone.
-Use the tip of the knife to follow the rib cage and carefully cut away the breasts from the ribs.
+• Beneath the breastbone, on both sides, you will find the rib cage and wishbone.
+Use the tip of the knife to follow the rib cage and carefully cut away the breasts, from the ribs.

-• After removing both the breasts, turn the chicken frame over so the back is exposed.
+• After removing both the breasts of you chicken, turn over its frame, so that the back is exposed.

 • Cut out the little nugget of tender meat, called the oyster, located behind the hollow of the hip socket in the back.

-• To cut out the leg and thigh bones, lay each leg on the cutting board so the meatier part faces down.
+• To cut out the leg and thigh bones, lay each leg on the cutting board in a way that the meatier part faces down.

 • Use the knife to cut down to the bone and then make a deep split that follows the bone for its entire length.
 Use the tip of the knife to carefully cut the flesh away from the bone.

-• Save all bones, including wing tips, for stock.
+• Save all bones of the chicken, including wing tips, for the purpose of making stock.